sgerogia/sgerogia.github.io/_posts/2022-12-13-Stablecoin-Openbanking.md

 An ideal solution would
 * automate away the need for manual processing of fiat payments, minting and redemption of tokens, and
-* be making all interactions visible / provable on-chain.

-Keeping things on-chain, would make the process of externally validating the protocol's volumes trivial.
+* be making all interactions visible and provable on-chain.
+This would make the process of externally validating the protocol's volumes trivial.

 ## Challenges

 OpenBanking is built on top of [OAuth2][11], inheriting a fundamental assumption: an end-to-end secure channel, namely HTTPS.
 This is crucial as the OpenBanking messages carry sensitive information<sup>[2](#footnote_2)</sup>.

 This comes at a stark contrast with blockchains, where transparency of information underpins trust.
 We will need to consider how to use available cryptographic primitives to address this challenge.

-## Solution
+## <a name="solution"></a>Solution

 The following diagram gives an overview of our protocol's functionality.

 ![OpenBanking Stablecoin](../assets/images/ethereum-stablecoin/ob-stablecoin.png)
 > The minting flow of our OpenBanking dApp

 The smart contract has one or more "owners", which are OpenBanking regulated [TPPs][13].
-The TPPs publish their encryption key in the contract.
-See a detailed encryption discussion in the next section.
+The TPP(s) publish their encryption key in the contract.
+See a detailed [encryption discussion](#encr_discussion) in the next section.

-1. The Payer launches the dApp and initiates a `mintRequest` method call.
+1. The Payer launches the minting dApp and makes a `mintRequest` method call to the smart contact.
   The requested fiat `amount` is visible on-chain, while the following payload is encrypted with the TPP's public key.
 ```json
 {